bryon82/SailwindSail-a-dex/README.md

 Cargo mass stat "Record" will be recorded once you unmoor from the dock.
 Underway "Record" is the longest time you are out at sea before pulling into port.
 Transit time "Record" is the fastest time you made a transit.
-The starting time for transits are tracked from when you leave a capital city.
-This time will be used for when you moor at other capital cities
+The starting time for transits are tracked from the last island you were moored at from a region that you leave.
+This time will be used for when you moor at any island in other regions
-(only the first time mooring at a destintation capital city from the origin captial city will be recorded, i.e. You leave Gold Rock City, only the first time reaching Dragon Cliffs will be recorded).
+(only the first time mooring at a city in another region will be recorded, i.e. You leave Gold Rock City, only the first time reaching Crab Beach will be recorded).
-You don't have to go directly to another capital city, you can stop other ports along the way.
+Happy Bay is ignored for calculating fastest transits.
 If you use PassageDude mod and book travel or teleport via console that will reset your currently tracked transits.
-If you have RandomEncounters installed, Flotsam encounters will be tracked and, if you have the SeaLifeMod installed and controlled through RandomEncounters it, the SeaLife encounters will be tracked as well.
+If you have RandomEncounters installed, Flotsam encounters and Dense Fog encounters if enabled will be tracked if.
+If you have the SeaLifeMod installed and controlled through RandomEncounters, the SeaLife encounters will be tracked as well.

 ## Notifications